vekatze/neut/book/src/noetic-programming.md

 ## The Type of a Noema

 For any type `A` in Neut, you can construct a new type `&A`, the noema type of `A`.
 We'll call a value a noema if the type of the value is of the form `&A`.
-The internal representaiton of a noema with type `&A` is exactly the same as a value with type `A`.
+The internal representaiton of a noema of type `&A` is exactly the same as a value with type `A`.

 The point of a noema lies in the fact that *a noema isn't consumed even after it is used*.
 Let's see how it behaves.